Arts for Health & Wellbeing

 Tara Theatre & CARAS: Sanctuary Seekers Coffee Mornings

-Weekly creative coffee morning for sanctuary seekers will be held at Tara Theatre in partnership with CARAS (Community Action for Refugees and Asylum Seekers) throughout 2023, promoting social inclusion through arts engagement activities for anyone who has come to the UK with refugee, humanitarian protected or asylum seeker status.
+Weekly creative coffee morning for sanctuary seekers held at Tara Theatre in partnership with CARAS (Community Action for Refugees and Asylum Seekers), promoting social inclusion through arts engagement activities for anyone who has come to the UK with refugee, humanitarian protected or asylum seeker status.

 #LiveWell